x-m-el/ember-data-table/README.md

   without explicitly pressing search.
 If a number is provided, this is the time in milliseconds before sending the request.
 If no number is supplied a default is used.
-- `@hasMenu` :: If not truthy, the component will show the supplied menu.
+- `@showMenu` :: If false, the component will hide the supplied menu.
 This allows controlling whether the menu should be shown dynamically.
 The menu may contain actions which act on the current selection.